prasadaralasurali/data_wrangling_OpenStreetMap/README.markdown

 This project requires **Python 2.7**

-**Note: this proejct is a part of Machine Learning Engineer Nanodegree from Udacity**
+**Note: this proejct is a part of Data Analyst Nanodegree from Udacity**